chenxing3/Waveman/README.md

                         (optimal) flack range of episodes, must > 0

 ## Running on test data
-The test data is an audio file with format of wav (only support wav).
+The test data is an audio file with format of wav (only support wav in this version).

-All the frozen Model in the file frozen_model.pb in directory ./model.ckpt/BatNet
+All the frozen Model in the file frozen_model.pb are placed in directory ./model.ckpt/BatNet

 Species and corresponding to the labels are in ./list/Species_label.xlsx

-The final result in the Result_summary.xls in default directory ./TMP,
+The final result in the Result_summary.xls is stored in default directory ./TMP,

 All log is written in the file log_predict.txt in ./logs.